1132 Executive Director, TRIO Programs and Multicultural Student Retention

-9. Develops a competent and effective staff by recruiting, selecting, training, supervising, and evaluating TRIO staff members in compliance with the University’s established Affirmative Action/Equal Employment Opportunity policies.
+12. Develops a competent and effective staff by recruiting, selecting, training, supervising, and evaluating staff members in compliance with the University’s established Affirmative Action/Equal Employment Opportunity policies.

-11. Works to secure funding for the continuation of the TRIO Programs by suggesting research studies and working closely with the Vice President for Diversity and Inclusion to coordinate the writing of grant proposals and to obtain funding for additional programs, such as Talent Search, EOC, McNair, and other TRIO grants as appropriate.
+14. Works to secure funding for the continuation of the TRIO Programs by suggesting research studies and working closely with the Assistant Vice President for Multicultural Services to coordinate the writing of grant proposals and to obtain funding for additional programs, such as Talent Search, EOC, McNair, and other TRIO grants as appropriate.

-15. Facilitates the development of activities and programs designed to encourage underrepresented populations to overcome barriers to postsecondary education by assisting the Vice President with program preparation and implementation of funding opportunities.
+15. Facilitates the development of activities and programs designed to encourage underrepresented populations to overcome barriers to postsecondary education by assisting the Assistant Vice President for Multicultural Services with program preparation and implementation of funding opportunities.

-14. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Vice President for Diversity and Inclusion.
+18. Remains competent and current through self-directed professional reading, developing professional contacts with colleagues, attending professional development courses, and attending training and/or courses as required by the Assistant Vice President for Multicultural Services.

-15. Ensures the success of the TRIO Programs by performing all other duties as assigned by the Vice President for Diversity and Inclusion.
+19. Ensures the success of the TRIO and multicultural student retention programs by performing all other duties as assigned by the Assistant Vice President for Multicultural Services.

-The Executive Director of TRIO Programs and Multicultural Student Retention is supervised by the Vice President for Diversity and Inclusion and supervises professional staff, clerical staff, graduate assistants, part-time staff, and student employees.
+The Executive Director of TRIO Programs and Multicultural Student Retention is supervised by the Assistant Vice President for Multicultural Services and supervises professional staff, clerical staff, graduate assistants, part-time staff, and student employees.